 Have you been thinking about embarking on a career in perfusion?
-If being part of a team that saves lives while earning a decent paycheck appeals to you, you might want to look into this career path.
+If being part of a team that saves lives while earning a decent paycheck appeal to you, you might want to look into this career path.
 Though a perfusion career can be extremely fulfilling and fruitful, it is recommended by fellow perfusionists that you do a bit of research before applying to perfusion schools.
 Here are some questions you should ask before taking the plunge into a perfusion career:

 Why choose a career in perfusion?

 Perfusion is a profession with increasing demand.
 There are approximately 4,000 cardiovascular perfusionists in the nation.
 The demand for cardiovascular perfusionists is expected to increase, as more people seek medical treatment with the passage of the Affordable Care Act.
 Founded in 1953, cardiovascular perfusion is still a relatively young industry that is experiencing its first major wave of retirements, opening up new opportunities for recent graduates.

 Do you have what it takes to be a critical member of a surgical team?

 Perfusionists are highly skilled and critical members of the open-heart surgical team.
 As a perfusionist, you mainly work in cardiovascular surgery, but you may also participate in blood conservation, long-term support for respiratory failure, the treatment of cancerous tumors, and organ transplants.
 Perfusionists usually work in a hospital setting on a rotating schedule and remain on call for emergency situations.

 Do you have time to go to school?